crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

 Command Execution:
   Options for executing commands

-  --exec-method {wmiexec,mmcexec,atexec,smbexec}
+  --exec-method {smbexec,wmiexec,mmcexec,atexec}
                         method to execute the command.
 Ignored if in MSSQL mode (default: wmiexec) --dcom-timeout DCOM_TIMEOUT
-                        DCOM connection timeout, default is 5 secondes --get-output-tries GET_OUTPUT_TRIES
+                        DCOM connection timeout (default: 5) --get-output-tries GET_OUTPUT_TRIES
-                        Number of times atexec/smbexec/mmcexec tries to get results, default is 5 --codec CODEC         Set encoding used (codec) from the target's output (default "utf-8").
-If errors are detected, run chcp.com at the target, map the result with https://docs.python.org/3/library/codecs.html#standard-encodings and then execute again with --codec and the corresponding codec
-  --force-ps32          force the PowerShell command to run in a 32-bit process --no-output           do not retrieve command output -x COMMAND            execute the specified CMD command -X PS_COMMAND         execute the specified PowerShell command
+                        Number of times atexec/smbexec/mmcexec tries to get results (default: 10) --codec CODEC         Set encoding used (codec) from the target's output.
+If errors are detected, run chcp.com at the target & map the result with https://docs.python.org/3/library/codecs.html#standard-encodings and then execute again with --codec and the corresponding codec (default: utf-8) --no-output           do not retrieve command output -x COMMAND            execute the specified CMD command -X PS_COMMAND         execute the specified PowerShell command